 Festival of the Mariachi:

-This tour will coincide with the Festival of the Mariachi, one of Guadalajara’s biggest annual events.
+Late August/early September.
+Mariachi music originated in this area, and the Festival is one of Guadalajara’s biggest annual events.
 Among the activities you’ll enjoy are the kickoff parade, free open-air concerts at local plazas, and impromptu performances on street corners.
 There’s also a big horsemanship and rodeo competition.
 Guadalajara is amazing any time of the year, but this is a particularly lively and festive time to be there.

-- a day trip to Tequila, with a visit to a small private distillery
+- a day trip to Tequila, with visits to small private distilleries

 - a visit to a mole maker’s workshop followed by a lesson in cooking with mole